Reviews are coming in for Patriots at The Almeida Theatre in London.

 The creative team includes Miriam Buether (set & costume), Deborah Andrews (costume), Jack Knowles (lighting), Adam Cork (sound & music), Polly Bennett (movement), Robert Sterne CDG (casting), Joel Trill (voice coach), Sophie Drake (assistant director) and Yuri Goligorsky (Russia Consultant).

 Patriots runs until 20 August 2022 at the Almeida Theatre, London.
+Book tickets to the West End premiere of Patriots at the Noel Coward Theatre.

 Read a round-up of reviews from UK theatre critics below.